Hello Muddah, Hello Fadduh (A Letter from Camp)

-"Hello Muddah, Hello Fadduh (A Letter from Camp)" is a novelty song recorded by Allan Sherman.
+"Hello Muddah, Hello Fadduh!
+(A Letter from Camp)" is a novelty song recorded by Allan Sherman released in 1963.
 The melody is taken from the ballet Dance of the Hours from the opera La Gioconda by Amilcare Ponchielli, while the lyrics were written by Sherman and Lou Busch.

-Allan based the lyrics on letters of complaint which he received from his son Robert who was attending Camp Champlain, a summer camp in Westport, New York.
+Allan based the lyrics on letters of complaint which he received from his son Robert Sherman who was attending Camp Champlain, a summer camp in Westport, New York.

-In 2020, the song was selected by the Library of Congress for preservation in the United States National Recording Registry for being "culturally, historically, or aesthetically significant".
+In 2019, the song was selected by the Library of Congress for preservation in the United States National Recording Registry for being "culturally, historically, or aesthetically significant".
 The song's mention of "Leonard Skinner", a boy at the camp who "got ptomaine poisoning last night after dinner", was an inspiration for the name of the band Lynyrd Skynyrd, although the band's name was also inspired by a physical education instructor of the same name.

 The song

 The song is a parody that complains about the fictional "Camp Granada" and is set to the tune of Amilcare Ponchielli's Dance of the Hours, from the opera La Gioconda.
 The name derives from the first lines:

-Hello Muddah, hello Fadduh.
-Here I am at Camp Granada.
-Camp is very entertaining.
-And they say we'll have some fun if it stops raining.

 The lyrics go on to describe unpleasant, dangerous, and tragic developments, such as fellow campers going missing or contracting deadly illnesses.
-He asks how his "precious little brother" is doing, and begs to be taken home, afraid of being left out in the forest and fearing getting eaten by a bear, promising to behave, and even letting his aunt Bertha hug and kiss him.
-At the end, he notes that the rain has stopped and fun activities have begun (such as swimming, sailing, and baseball), and asks his parents to "kindly disregard this letter".
+He asks how his "precious little brother" is doing, and begs to be taken home, afraid of being left out in the forest and fearing getting eaten by a bear, promising to behave, and even to let his aunt hug and kiss him.
+At the end, he notes that the rain has stopped and fun activities such as swimming, sailing, and baseball have begun, and asks his parents to "kindly disregard this letter".

+The following year, Allan Sherman released a sequel song set to the same melody, "Return to Camp Granada".
+In this version, the boy writes to his parents again, but this time, he wants to stay and his younger brother is attending the camp as well.
+He describes another set of disastrous events, including a compound fracture, unhabitable bunks, outdoor bathrooms, and Lenny Bruce being brought in to entertain the campers.